 Describe what occurred, explain how it will impact your academic performance, and provide your doctor’s expectations about the duration of your impairment.
 Your email recipients should be:

 - Your college dean

 - Disability Services, to determine whether you may be eligible for related accommodations, and what those might be;

 - Each professor, regarding the impact that the impairment might have on your course work, and what your options are (e.g. extensions, assistance with note-taking, etc.);

 - Your academic advisor, to assess your course load and your ability to succeed in each of your classes; and possibly

-- Your class dean, who can assist with long-term planning and educate you about the procedures for withdrawals and (if near the end of the semester) incomplete grading.
+- Your college dean, who can assist with long-term planning and educate you about the procedures for withdrawals and (if near the end of the semester) incomplete grading.